Concerns and complaints

 The Report and Support online platform provides further information about unacceptable behaviours, how to make disclosures and report incidents, and where to seek help and support.

 We strongly encourage you to seek advice and speak to a Welfare Adviser by booking an appointment.
+They will listen to your concerns and talk you through your options.

 If you are in immediate danger or risk of harm you should contact emergency services by calling 999, and University security when on campus.